 Mydoh brings financial literacy to the forefront by teaching kids about earning and managing their money.
 By seeing their allowance add up in real-time, teens and tweens can decide whether to save it or spend it wisely using their Mydoh Smart Cash Card, which you can monitor through your own parent account.
 By giving parents complete oversight, Mydoh encourages families to have real money conversations at home, so kids can continue learning and growing with their spending and creating better saving habits.

-The value in chore building for teens and tweens
+The value in chore building for kids and teens

 Learn more about Mydoh and how it can help your kids build healthy money habits early in life.